rafalxczajkowski/todo-app-client/README.md

-# Todo App
+# Todo App - Client

 ## Description

-This is a simple todo application built using React and TypeScript at the frontend and Node, Express, MongoDB at the backend.
-It allows to add, remove and edit tasks.
+This is a frontend part of a simple todo application built using React and TypeScript.
+Backend part built with Node, Express, MongoDB is at [todo-app-server](https://github.com/rafalxczajkowski/todo-app-server).

+The application allows to add, remove and edit tasks.
 Doesn't have authentication.

 ## Installation

-1. Clone the repository.
+1. Clone both repositories.
 2. Run server.
    1. Go to 'server' directiory.
    2. Run `npm install`.